viamrobotics/docs/docs/tutorials/slam-cartographer.md

 {{% /expand %}}
 <br>

-Change the `"data_dir": "/home/YOUR_USERNAME/cartographer_dir"` directory to your home directory, followed by `/cartographer_dir`.
-You can find the path to your home directory by typing `pwd` in the terminal on your machine.
-To do this on an RPI, you will need to `ssh` into it first.
-This is an example of what you might see on an RPi:
+Change the `"data_dir": "/home/YOUR_USERNAME/cartographer_dir"` directory to your home directory followed by `/cartographer_dir`.
+You can find the path to your home directory by running `pwd` in your machine's terminal.

+To run this command on an Rasberry Pi you must `ssh` into the Pi first.
+After SSH'ing into your pi and running the `pwd` command, your terminal should look like this:

 ```bash
 YOUR_USERNAME@YOUR_RPI_NAME:~ $ pwd
 /home/YOUR_USERNAME
 ```

-Doing this tells the slam service to create a directory named `cartographer_dir` and to save all data and maps to that location.
+Changing the `"data_dir"` directory path tells the slam service to create a directory named `cartographer_dir` and to save all data and maps to that location.
 Save the config.

-In our case, `YOUR_USERNAME` is `slam-bot`, and our complete configuration together with the Rplidar module now looks like this:
+If `YOUR_USERNAME` was `slam-bot`, your complete configuration with the Rplidar module should now look like this:

 {{< tabs >}}
 {{% tab name="macOS" %}}